Kevin-Rush/agent_search_djproject/mysite/core/slide_generator/README.md

-# Information flow:
+# Business Document Generation

 ## User Input:

-Ask for all API keys required:
+Ask for all config information required:
-- OpenAI
+- OpenAI API Key
+- Model Type (Note can give cost expectations per model)
-- Scarper (or FireCrawl)
+- Serper (or FireCrawl ...
+TBD) API Key

 n fields to build the user prompt:
-- Document type
+- Document type (business development, business analysis, marketing, etc.)
+-- Note the actual document will be ppxt by default, other file types will be added in the future
 - Audience
 - Purpose
 - Additional information
 - File name

 Display the user prompt to the user for validation
-- If the user is satisfied with the prompt, proceed to subsections
+- If the user is satisfied with the prompt, proceed to sections
 - If not, ask for the user to edit prompt directly

-1. User prompt comes in that gives information about the type of file to be generated.

-Breaking down the prompt:
-- Is the document type iden
-- Is it vague and requires more information?

-Need to extract:
-1. Document type (e.g. business development, marketing, business analysis, etc.)
-2. Additional information about the document (e.g. target audience, purpose, etc.)

-Need to generate (i.e., decide):
-1. File name (e.g. business_dev_context.ppptx)
-2. What the sub sections for this document will be (e.g. Introduction, Market Analysis, Competitor Analysis, Conclusion etc.)
+## Section Generation

+**Gen 1:** Based on the user prompt, propose sections to be generated

+### Processing
+Display all sections in an editable text field for the user to remove, add, or edit the sections as necessary

+Create a JSON file with the following structure:

+{
+    "document": {
+        "metadata": {
+            "type": "",
+            "audience": "",
+            "purpose": "",
+            "file_name": ""
+        },
+        "user_prompt": "",
+        "sections": [
+            "section1",
+            "section2",
+            "section3",
+        ]
+    }
+}

+Once the sections are approved, the next phase is content generation.
+My strategy for this will be to generate an entire body of text filling in the information needed per section.
+It will be saved in the following JSON.

+{
+    "content": {
+        "section1": {
+            "title": "",
+            "content": "",
+        },
+        "section2": {
+            "title": "",
+            "content": "",
+            "notes": "",
+        },
+        "section3": {
+            "title": "",
+            "content": "",
+        }
+    }
+}